BrewBlox/brewblox-documentation/docs/dev/reference/spark_communication.md

 **Commands** are the primary message type.
 The service sends a request, and the controller responds.
 Both requests and responses are terminated by newline (`\n`) characters.
 Responses may be sent as comma-separated chunks.
 More on this below.

-**Annotations** are asynchronous controller-to-service messages that are not linked to a particular request.
+**Annotations** are asynchronous controller-to-service messages that are not correlated with a specific request.
 Most annotations are for logging purposes only, and do not have a functional meaning.

 Annotations are contained within `< >` characters.
-Annotations can interrupt commands, but not the other way around.
+Annotations can be placed in the middle of a command.
+Commands, and their terminating newline, can not be placed within annotations.

-**Events** are annotations with a functional meaning.
+**Events** are annotations with a functional meaning and a pre-defined specification.
-Typically, they are sent as plain-text annotation to ensure backward and forward compatibility with the service.
+Typically, they are encoded as plaintext to improve backward and forward compatibility with the service.

 Events are distinguished from plain annotations by using `!` as first character inside the `< >` tags.

-For example, the handshake message lists the firmware version numbers, so the service may check whether it is compatible.
-The currently used event messages are listed below.

 ## Encoding

 While annotations and events are encoded as UTF-8 plaintext, commands are encoded using [Protobuf](https://github.com/google/protobuf).
-The binary output from the protobuf encoding step is then encoded as base-64 to make it compatible with serial streams.
+The binary output from the protobuf encoding step is then encoded as [base-64](https://en.wikipedia.org/wiki/Base64) to make it compatible with text-based serial streams.

 Responses can be sent as comma-separated chunks.
 Each chunk should be decoded from base-64 to bytes separatedly, and the output bytes should be concatenated and decoded as a single protobuf message.

-Chunks from multiple messages will never be mixed, and the message will always be terminated by a newline character, regardless of whether it is sent as chunks.
+Chunks from multiple messages will never be mixed, and chunked messages will still be terminated by a `\n` character.

 ## Events

 Two event messages are currently in use: the controller handshake, and the firmware update handshake.

+### Controller handshake

-The **Controller handshake** is a comma-separated list of fields that is used to determine controller-service compatibility.
+The handshake message is a comma-separated list of fields that is used to determine controller-service compatibility.
 The service will prompt and read this message immediately after it connects to the controller.

 Example message: